 It is estimated that the human body has over 37.2 trillion cells.
 The sum of the cells make the human body a true functional miracle.
-Just like humans, rubber can have cells too.
+Just like humans, rubber may have cells too.
 But just as humans have different types of cells, sponge and foam can have different types of cells.
-These cells are usually opened and closed cells.
-The difference between closed cell and open cell is not that difficult to understand.
+These cells are usually opened, or closed cells or perhaps somewhere in between.
+The difference between closed cell, and open cell is not that difficult to understand.
 It is important to realize that both types of cell matrix structure are used in expanded rubbers, but they each serve different purposes.

 Closed Cell Sponge/Foam Rubber is essentially the opposite of open cell.
 While these materials have cells as well, these cells have formed their own independent cells that are resistant to the intrusion of mediums such as water.
 The fact the closed cell materials have independent cells, give this type of material more resistance to ingress of mediums such as gases and liquids.
 For this reason closed cell sponges/foams are used in applications requiring resistance to water, such as NEMA enclosures.
 The drawback of closed cell materials is that while the gases are what creates the resilient material, the gases (typically nitrogen) will seep out of the material over time with compression and decompression cycles.
 In general, it is better to go with a closed cell material in applications where penetrating liquids will be a concern.
 There is some debate on how to define “closed” cell but generally a water absorption of less than 5% can be considered closed.

-Both open and closed cell materials can be provided with a skin surface, such as a fabric finish.
+Both open, and closed cell materials can be provided with a skin surface.
+Usually this skin is a fabric finish or a molded skin.
 If you have any questions about the different materials NEDC can offer converted (die-cut, waterjet cut, fabricated), please contact firstname.lastname@example.org.